pandaskii/taxonomy_autotagging/README.txt

 * Node(s) can be excluded from the auto tagging process and display.
 * Drush support: drush tat.
 * Support Synonyms module.
-* The matching terms information can be chosen saving into database for further usage.
+* The matching terms information can be chosen saving into database.

 Installation